teresa0196/csp2016-17/README.md

 # Computer Science Principles 2016-17

-You will need to have at least 3GB of free hard drive space to run the software for this course.
+You must have at least 3GB of free hard drive space to run the software for this course.

 ## Programs to Install

+### Notepad++

 ### Git